 This is a great question, because choosing an apartment is a big decision in anyone's life—one that you want to get right the first time!
 Since everyone's preferences, hobbies, lifestyles, and needs are different, let me walk you through the major neighborhoods of Gainesville, FL so that you can identify the one that sounds like the best match for you.
 Then you can use Swamp Rentals to narrow down apartments in that neighborhood!>>Visit the Gainesville Neighborhood Guide<<

 Downtown Gainesville is perfect for those looking for a more urban and exciting lifestyle.
 The home of entertainment and culture galore, downtown Gainesville hosts events almost every single day.
 UF's campus is not far from downtown, and RTS buses run to downtown apartment communities as well.
 Although there are less big box and chain store shopping options than a community like Archer Road, stores like Publix and Walmart are only short drives away from this neighborhood.
-See our apartments in this area here.

 Midtown could be considered the heart of student life in Gainesville.
 Only a short walk from campus, dining, and nightlife, this neighborhood is perfect for any student.
 Buses run through Midtown as well, though, so don't fret if it is raining or you're just plain running late!
 As with downtown Gainesville, shopping is not quite as close by as it is in the Archer Road neighborhood, but a short drive, bus ride, or carpool trip can fulfill all your grocery shopping needs!
 Living in Midtown is undoubtedly a fun an exciting experience, considering almost all of the popular bars and pubs frequented by Gainesville residents are within walking distance.
-Check out our apartments in this neighborhood here.

 Northwest Gainesville is home to more conventional communities due its quiet neighborhoods and family-friendly atmosphere.
 Although not as close in proximity to UF as the above neighborhoods, the area is home to another college—Santa Fe.
 If you're looking for a quiet neighborhood to escape the hustle and bustle (and traffic) Northwest Gainesville is for you.
-Have a look at our apartments in this neighborhood here.

 Sorority Row and South Gainesville

 Very close to campus and Greek life, the Sorority Row and South Gainesville neighborhood is a relatively quiet and secluded living location.
 Down the road are natural beauties such as Payne's Prairie nature preserve and Lake Wauberg.
-Check out our apartments in the neighborhood here.

 West Gainesville is a diverse neighborhood filled with residential neighborhoods as well as student apartment communities.
 With shopping, restaurants, and nature trails, it is clear why it is a popular home for all sorts of people.
 West Gainesville is in close proximity to the Oaks Mall, Butler Plaza, movie theaters, and countless other things to do and see.
 Don't worry about not being right in the center of town—buses run by all our West Gainesville apartments.
-Have a look at our apartments in the neighborhood here.